A1eksa/project-final/README.md

 - Download it locally.
 - Change URL in server.js (backend folder) and in constants.js (frontend folder) to localhost.
 - Npm install both in Backend and Frontend folders.
-- Run backend with npm run dev. and frontend with npm start.
+- Run Backend with npm run dev.
+- Run Frontend with npm start.
+- Now you are all set!

 ## View it live